-- 13. In the ZooKeeper Namespace field, if you selected ZooKeeper above, then type the namespace on ZooKeeper under which Hive Server 2 znodes are added.
-Otherwise, do not type a value in the field. - 14.
-In the Authentication area, configure authentication as needed.
-For more information, see "Configuring Authentication on Windows" on page 11.
+11. In the Authentication area, configure authentication as needed.
+For more information, see "Configuring Authentication on Windows" on page 12.

 Hive Server 1 does not support authentication.
 Most default configurations of Hive Server 2 require User Name authentication.
 To verify the authentication mechanism that you need to use for your connection, check the configuration of your Hadoop / Hive distribution.
-For more information, see "Authentication Mechanisms" on page 49.
+For more information, see "Authentication Mechanisms" on page 54.

-15. Optionally, if the operations against Hive are to be done on behalf of a user that is different than the authenticated user for the connection, type the name of the user to be delegated in the Delegation UID field.
+12. Optionally, if the operations against Hive are to be done on behalf of a user that is different than the authenticated user for the connection, type the name of the user to be delegated in the Delegation UID field.
+For more information, see "Delegating Authentication to a Specific User" on page 16.